PFAS Frequently Asked Questions

-According to Public Health Madison Dane County, the levels detected are not considered a threat to public health.
-See the Public Health Madison Dane County Factsheet About PFAS.
+According to Public Health Madison Dane County, current levels of PFAS detected in Well 15 are not a threat to health.
+PHMDC information page on PFAS

 What's Happening in Madison